Dark Waters (Once Upon a Time): In Storybrooke

 While on patrol, David finds a man who has been gravely injured.
 He rushes him to the hospital where Snow is waiting for him.
 As the man is rushed into emergency surgery, Snow and David realize that he must be the latest arrival.
 Snow helps Belle in the waiting room get ready for her first ultrasound without Gold, who caught on to the Evil Queen's deception involving the Shears (of Destiny, as Gold called it), which he wanted to acquire to change the destiny of his unborn child, but she lies saying they're gone.
 Later on, Killian visits Liam at the hospital where he explains that he is no longer the man Liam knew.
-Liam and Killiam reconcile.
+Liam and Killian reconcile.
 Just as Liam laments that Nemo didn't get to witness their reconciliation, the mystery patient is wheeled in.
 It's Captain Nemo.
-Killiam explains that after he was found, he was successfully treated.
+Killian explains that after he was found, he was successfully treated.
 Nemo and Liam share an emotional reunion.
 Killian comes clean to Emma about the Shears and that he and Henry disposed of them for good and she forgives him.
 Belle later drops a picture of the ultrasound at the door of the Pawn Shop as The Evil Queen visits and seduces Gold, but doesn't walk in.
 The Evil Queen then shows Gold the Shears she just retrieved from the ocean after having told Henry earlier that she didn't want them, and proposes a plan with Gold's help, which is to take Snow's heart.